Salesforce Certifications Guide – All Certification Tracks – Winter '26

 ⚡ What's New in Winter '26

-New analytics dashboards provide deeper insights into campaign performance and subscriber engagement metrics.
+New reporting and analysis tools provide deeper insights into campaign performance and subscriber behavior patterns.

 📊 Exam At a Glance